Data-driven Mori-Zwanzig modeling of Lagrangian particle dynamics in turbulent flows: Results

 To evaluate the performance of the surrogate model, we begin by assessing the convergence of the model predictive accuracy as a function of the size of the training set.
 Fig.~\ref{fig:convergence} shows the PDF of particle acceleration, comparing the results obtained when training over 50K, 500K and 5M trajectories.
 As evident from the figure, increasing the amount of training data leads to systematic improvements in the quality of the predictions, particularly in the accurate reconstruction of the heavy tails of the PDF, which are associated with extreme acceleration events.
 Based on this analysis, all subsequent results are reported for the model trained on the largest dataset of 5M trajectories.

 We then evaluate the statistical performance of the model on key observables in the context of the dynamics of Lagrangian particles in turbulent flows.
 As highlighted in the introduction, the PDF of particle accelerations exhibits some of the most extreme fluctuations found in turbulence.
 In Fig.~\ref{fig:best_stats}a we compare the reference PDF computed over the entire dataset of Ref.~\cite{biferale-arxiv-2023} with the long-term predictions on $\mathcal{O}(10^2 \tau_{\eta})$ generated by our model.
 The model faithfully reproduces the heavy tails of the distribution, indicating its ability to capture the intermittent and strongly non-linear dynamics underlying particle acceleration.
+We find that the 2nd moment agrees within 2\% and the 4th moment agrees within 14\%.

 In Fig.~\ref{fig:best_stats}d we take into consideration the particle acceleration autocorrelation function, formally defined as